 Sultan Ahmed Bin Sulayem is one of Dubai's leading businessmen.
-He is the Group Chairman and Chief Executive Officer of DP World – which helped to launch the WLP at the 2020 World Economic Forum in Davos.
-He is also the Chairman of the Ports, Customs & Free Zone Corporation.
+He is the Group Chairman and Chief Executive Officer of DP World – which has played a significant role in launching WLP at the 2020 World Economic Forum in Davos.
+He is also the Chairman of the Ports, Customs, and Free Zone Corporation.

-Mr. Bin Sulayem’s expertise and visionary leadership spearheaded the rapid expansion of Dubai’s infrastructure, including ports and free zones, contributing significantly to the stellar growth trajectory of the United Arab Emirates.
-He was also a leader in developing the infrastructure supporting Dubai’s successful tourism industry, among various other sectors.
+Mr. Bin Sulayem’s expertise and visionary leadership have spearheaded the rapid expansion of Dubai’s infrastructure, including ports and free zones.
+Consequently contributing to the stellar growth trajectory of the United Arab Emirates.
+He has also been instrumental in developing the infrastructure supporting Dubai’s successful tourism industry, among various other sectors.

-Mr. Bhaskaran has valuable experience in Blockchain, e-commerce technology, and driving innovative digital capabilities in complex supply chains at scale.
-He started his career within Engineering before moving into Distribution Operations and Supply Chain at Dell Computer Corporation.
-Prior to joining the WLP and DP World, Mike was the Chief Supply Chain Officer at Staples Inc.
+Honorable CEO of the WLP, alongside being the COO of DP World Technology, Mike Bhaskaran draws valuable experience in Blockchain, e-commerce technology, and driving innovative digital capabilities in complex supply chains.
+As an Engineering major, he later moved into Distribution Operations and Supply Chain at Dell Computer Corporation.
+Before joining the WLP and DP World, Mike was the Chief Supply Chain Officer at Staples Inc.

 Mahmood Al Bastaki, General Manager, WLP

-Mr. Al Bastaki has played a major role in the advancement of e-business in the Middle East region.
-An expert in e-governance solutions, he served as the CEO of Dubai Trade before taking up his current responsibilities.
-He is also the former Acting Director of E-Services of the Dubai E-Government where he formulated the then E-Government Strategy.
+Mr. Al Bastaki has played a vital role in the advancement of e-business in the Middle East.
+With his expert influence in e-governance solutions, he led Dubai Trade as the CEO before commencing his current responsibilities.
+He has also been the former Acting Director of E-Services of the Dubai E-Government where he devised the E-Government Strategy at that point.

 Mr. Pranab Kumar Das started his career in 1985 as an Assistant/Deputy Commissioner in the regional Customs of Bengaluru Area in India.
 Since 1992, he has held numerous positions at Customs Authorities including Commissioner of Customs at Delhi Preventive Zone, Chief Commissioner of Customs at Chennai Customs, and Special Secretary and Member of Central Board of Indirect Taxes and Customs.